woznia93/Fighting-Game/README.md

 # Snake Game in C++

 ## Description
 This project is a simple implementation of the classic Snake game using C++.
 The game is played in the console and involves controlling a snake to eat food, which makes the snake grow longer.
 The game ends if the snake runs into itself or the walls.
+This is a script in which the game will be beaten by a TAS-like program.

 ## Features
 - Console-based gameplay